Sergison Bates architects

-Sergison Bates architects is an architectural practice with an office in London and Zürich.
-It was founded by Jonathan Sergison (born 1964) and Stephen Bates (born 1964) in 1996 in London.
-In addition to the two founding partners, their long-standing collaborator Mark Tuff has been a partner of the practice (since 2006).
-Sergison Bates architects are best known for their residential buildings but have also realised public and institutional projects in the UK, continental Europe and China.
-In addition to their work as practising architects both Jonathan Sergison and Stephen Bates have taught architecture at various universities.
-Jonathan Sergison is a professor at the Accademia di Architettura in Mendrisio (since 2008), whilst Stephen Bates is Professor and joint head of the Department for Urban Planning and Housing (Lehrstuhl für Städtebau und Wohnungswesen) at the Technical University of Munich together with Bruno Krucker (since 2009).
+Sergison Bates architects is an architectural practice with offices in London and Zurich.
+The practice was founded in 1996 in London by Jonathan Sergison (born 1964) and Stephen Bates (born 1964).
+Their long-standing collaborator Mark Tuff has been a partner since 2006.
+Sergison Bates is best known for residential buildings but has also realised public and institutional projects in the UK, continental Europe, and China.

+In addition to their work as practising architects, both Sergison and Bates have taught at various universities.
+Sergison has been a professor at the Accademia di Architettura in Mendrisio since 2008, while Bates has been professor and joint head of the Department for Urban Planning and Housing (Lehrstuhl für Städtebau und Wohnungswesen) at the Technical University of Munich, together with Bruno Krucker, since 2009.
 Both architects have written and lectured on a wide range of topics related to architectural design.
-In 2006 they were awarded the prestigious Heinrich Tessenow Gold Medal and Erich Schelling Medal for their contribution to architecture.
+In 2006 they were awarded the Heinrich Tessenow Gold Medal and the Erich Schelling Medal for their contribution to architecture.

 Buildings

-Jonathan Sergison and Stephen Bates met in London in the early 1990s and were part of a group of architects, theorists and artists who met regularly between 1994 and 1995.
-The group (informally called Papers on architecture) had a common interest in the urban character of London and the work of Alison and Peter Smithson.
-Among the earliest realised projects by Sergison Bates architects are the public house (pub) in Walsall and the semi-detached house in Stevenage, both of which use motifs of informal architecture.
-A number of other small scale projects, primarily in London, followed, which also displayed an interest in creating a robust architectural expression through the use of lightweight low-tech construction methods (i.e. thin brick-slip façade panels on the Studio house in Bethnal Green and cement boards as cladding for a timber panel structure in the self-build housing project in Tilbury).
-This preoccupation with breathing layered wall constructions culminated in the exhibition project and book “Brick-work: thinking and making”.
-The unrealised competition design for a museum on the Danish island Bornholm (included in “Brick-work”) indicated a shift towards a more heavy and monolithic construction form and spatial expression.
-Two examples of this change in direction are the Urban housing project in Finsbury Park built with a loadbearing wall of brickwork and precast concrete, and the Centre for the applied arts in Ruthin that adopted structure and pigmented façade elements made of concrete cast in situ.
-From 2010, Sergison Bates architects were awarded commissions through design competitions for projects in Flanders (Belgium), Switzerland and Austria.
-In 2016 the firm completed their most prestigious building to date, the Welcome centre and offices for the Novartis Institutes for BioMedical Research in Shanghai (China).
+Jonathan Sergison and Stephen Bates met in London in the early 1990s and were part of a group of architects, theorists, and artists who met regularly between 1994 and 1995.
+The group, informally known as 'Papers on architecture', shared an interest in the urban character of London and the work of Alison and Peter Smithson.
+Early realised projects by Sergison Bates architects include the public house in Walsall and the semi-detached house in Stevenage, both of which employ motifs of informal architecture.

+A number of other small scale projects, primarily in London, followed.
+These continued the practice's interest in developing a robust architectural expression through lightweight, low-tech construction methods, such as thin brick-slip façade panels on the Studio house in Bethnal Green and cement boards used as cladding for a timber panel structure in the self-build housing project in Tilbury.
+This preoccupation with breathing, layered wall constructions culminated in the exhibition project and book Brick-work: thinking and making.

+The unrealised competition design for a museum on the Danish island of Bornholm, included in Brick-work, indicated a shift towards heavier and more monolithic construction form and spatial expression.
+Examples of this change include the urban housing project in Finsbury Park, built with loadbearing brickwork and precast concrete, and the Centre for the Applied Arts in Ruthin, which adopted in-situ cast concrete structure and pigmented façade elements.

+From 2010, Sergison Bates architects received commissions through design competitions for projects in Flanders (Belgium), Switzerland, and Austria.
+In 2016 the firm completed the Welcome Centre and offices for the Novartis Institutes for BioMedical Research in Shanghai, China.